 Layers, layers, layers.
 Your packing checklist should include everything from breathable T-shirts and wickaway shorts to head-to-toe raingear and warm jackets.
 Hiking boots are necessary, even for the casual walker.
 Walking sticks can be hard to come by in Patagonia, so be sure to bring your own if you use one.

 Sunglasses, a sun hat and sunscreen are also a must — the ozone layer above Patagonia is compromised, so even on a rainy or cloudy day you could suffer sun damage.
-See our How to Pack for an Active Outdoor Vacation for ideas.
+See What to Pack for Patagonia: 36 Essentials for ideas.

 Patagonia Food and Drink